boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 The term "**literature review**" itself represents a spectrum of methodologies.
 When used generally, it often refers to a **Narrative Review**, which tells the story of the existing research to build an argument for a new study.
 As your research questions become more focused and the need for rigor increases, other methodologies come into play.
 A **Systematic Review**, for instance, uses a strict protocol to answer a specific question like "_Is Drug A better than Drug B?_", while a **Scoping Review** maps the extent of research in a broad field to see what is known and where the major gaps lie.

 Understanding these differences and embracing the iterative nature of the process is crucial.
-The detailed guide [HERE](resources/literature-review.md) will further elaborate on each of the seven steps, helping you navigate the cycles of research with confidence.
+The detailed guide [HERE](resources/literature-review.md) will further elaborate on each of the seven steps, helping you navigate the cycles of the literature review with confidence.

 ## 1.3 From Research Gap to Research Rationale